 Which Disney park needs the least time?

 In my opinion, Animal Kingdom needs the least amount of time of all the Disney parks.
 But if it’s between EPCOT and Magic Kingdom, it’s hard to say.
 There’s a lot to do and see at the Magic Kingdom, but EPCOT is huge by comparison.

 Overall, it depends on your priorities and whether or not you have little ones in your family.

 So which park is better, Magic Kingdom or EPCOT?

 When you have small kids, the answer is fairly simple.
 Spend multiple days in the Magic Kingdom.
 Then head to Hollywood Studios and Animal Kingdom.
 And last, if you have enough time, do EPCOT.

 If the kids are older – or if you’re visiting the World without kids at all – then the equation changes.

 Which Disney World theme park do you prefer?
-Are you planning an upcoming Disney Trip?
-Which parks do you plan on visiting?
+Are you planning an upcoming Disney trip?
+Which parks do you plan on prioritizing on your vacation?
 Let us know in the comments below!